blakelongfield/EventTrackerProject/README.md

 ## Overview

 This project simulates a tracking program similar to programs like myFitnessPal, however, this program tracks workouts for the user.

-The project implements each of the 4 basic CRUD operations.
-The user is given the option to show all workouts, create a new workout, replace a workout, and delete a workout.
+This project implements each of the CRUD operations.
+All methods in the controller are functional and can be tested with the Postman app.

+The create method: Creates a new workout when the user passes in the necessary information.

+The replace method: The user can pass in a workout id and replace this workout with a new one passed in by the user.

+The update method: The user can pass in the updated information for a specific workout and it will all be stored in the database.

+The delete method: The user can pass in a workout id and it will delete the workout from the database.

 Http status responses have been implemented to show that the information has been correctly passed in by the user.

 ## Technologies Used
 * Spring Boot
 * JPA
+* MySQL Workbench
-* If/else statements
+* Gradle
-* The use of Abstraction, Polymorphism, Inheritance, and Encapsulation
-* Repositories and Entities
+* REST
-* Imports
+* Postman
 * Junit Testing
 * Servers
-* The use of "getters and setters"
-* Constructors
-* Interfaces
+* Repositories